15 Best Finance YouTube Channels

 Take a look around you and notice what you see.
 Do you like where you live?
 Your job?
 Are you driving the car you want?
 Most importantly, are you financially independent?

-If not, then it’s time to brush up on the basics and start educating yourself about financial information.
-And one of the best places to do it is on YouTube.
+If not, it’s time to brush up on the basics and start educating yourself about financial information.
+One of the best places to do this is on YouTube.

-YouTube offers an abundance of free financial information for consumers, offering insights on just about any topic.
-For example, maybe you want to learn about mutual funds.
+YouTube offers consumers abundant free financial information, including insights on just about any topic.
+For example, you may want to learn about mutual funds.
 There are channels for that.
-Or, maybe you want to learn how to flip houses.
+Or, you may want to learn how to flip houses.
 There are channels for that, too.

 Tips for Watching Finance YouTube Channels